Anisminic Ltd v Foreign Compensation Commission: Judgment

 By a 3–2 majority, the House of Lords decided that section 4(4) of the Foreign Compensation Act did not preclude a court from reviewing the tribunal's decision.
 It said that a court is always able to inquire whether there has actually been a "decision", meaning a legally valid decision.
 If there is no legally valid decision (that is, the purported decision is legally a nullity) there is no "decision" to which an ouster clause can apply.
 The Lords found the purported decision to be invalid (a nullity), because the tribunal had misconstrued the term "successor in title".
 Since the tribunal's determination that Anisminic did not qualify for compensation was null, Anisminic were entitled to a share of the compensation paid by the Egyptian government.

 Significance

 The decision illustrates the courts' reluctance to give effect to any legislative provision that attempts to exclude their jurisdiction in judicial review.
+The House of Lords' decision in Anisminic marks the high-water mark of judicial resistance to ouster clauses, establishing a structural presumption that Parliament never intends to insulate a jurisdictional nullity from judicial scrutiny.

 Even when such an exclusion is relatively clearly worded, the courts will hold that it does not preclude them from scrutinising the decision on an error of law and quashing it when such an error occurs.
+This is because under the baseline principle established in Anisminic, courts treat a material error of law as going directly to jurisdiction; the resulting decision is deemed a mere jurisdictional nullity (or "non-decision") to which a statutory ouster clause cannot logically attach.

-It also establishes that any error of law by a public body will result in its decision being ultra vires.
+Following Anisminic, the traditional distinction between errors of law that go to jurisdiction and errors of law within jurisdiction has been effectively dismantled in English law; any material error of law by a public body renders an administrative decision ultra vires and void.